 If you’ve struggled to get online visitors to complete your contact forms, chatbots could help.
 Some companies have already turned to chatbots to get their users to sign up for various things, like downloaded content or demos.

 While web forms can sometimes be too long and have too many questions, chatbots are intelligent and initiate engaging conversations — which helps with conversion.
 Additionally, many chatbot platforms let you provide predefined answers to questions in the form of buttons, which are easy to click on and keep the conversation moving.

 Last Chatbot Thoughts

-These are just some of the trends we think will be big in the chatbot landscape in 2022.
+These are just some trends we think will be big in the chatbot landscape in 2023.
 With the versatility of chatbots, there’s no denying that there are likely other trends of use cases out there we haven’t considered yet!
 If you want to brainstorm any other ways to use chatbots for your company, reach out to our team.